mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 # ZenPulse-Ecommerce-Analysis

-Electronic Express, established in 1983, is an e-Commerce platform known for selling top quality consumer electronics at exceptionally low prices.
+ZenPulse, established in 1983, is an e-Commerce platform known for selling top quality consumer electronics at exceptionally low prices.

 ## Dataset Structure & Initial Checks